Zeigren/inventree-docker/README.md

 ## Tags

-Builds are automatically triggered and tagged when InvenTree or the container image is updated.

-The tags follow this naming scheme:
+Tags follow this naming scheme:

-- container.version-date
-- container.version (this will be the same as the newest container.version-date)
+- \*.\*.\* - InvenTree Repository Tag
+- InvenTree Tag-Commit Stub (A commit on master newer than the InvenTree Tag)
-- latest (this will be the same as the newest container.version-date)
+- latest (this will be the same as the newest InvenTree Tag-Commit Stub)

 ## Usage